 Security capabilities can be enhanced by using external certified cryptographic tools for creating digital signatures (sold separately).

-* — for companies that intend to use QUIK server as a managed service for access to Ukrainian exchanges, integration with solutions that use digital signature of certified Ukrainian providers is impossible due to Russian and Ukrainian legislation.
+* — for companies that intend to use the QUIK server as a managed service for access to Ukrainian exchanges, integration with solutions that use digital signature of certified Ukrainian providers is impossible due to Russian and Ukrainian legislation.

 - PIN, a number known only to the user,

 - A token-key, the number on the token’s display.

 The user must always keep his token at hand.
 If the token is lost, the person who finds it cannot use the token since it is possible only with the user’s PIN.
 Similarly, if someone learns its PIN, he will not be able to use it without the token.
 Moreover, the owner of the token can block it at any time.
-The token-key can be used only once for authentication.
-This precludes the possibility of re-using the key in case authentication details have been stolen by an intruder.
+The token code can be used only once for authentication.
+This precludes the possibility of re-using the code in case authentication details have been stolen by an intruder.